HireDale/daleydose/prescription-finalize.md

 ---
 **Finalizing a prescription** involves locking its contents in place, adding your medical credentials to confirm that the information on the prescription is correct, and sending it out—either as a physical copy or through a secure online message directly to the pharmacy.

+The process to create a prescription is as follows:

+1. Finalize the prescription and lock the details in place.
+2. Add your medical credentials as proof that the prescription is valid.
+3. Print a local copy or send the prescription online as a digital message to pharmacies.

 ![Finalize buttons](/assets/images/daley-dose-home-window-parts-finalize.png)

 ## **[1] FINALIZE BUTTON**